 Humans are exposed to synthetic hormones when they eat the meat of livestock treated with these chemicals.
 The hormones are also excreted in the urine of livestock, and can contaminate water supplies for humans and wildlife, with deleterious results.

 While all animals produce estrogen, the effect of additional estrogen on mammals is not entirely understood.
 Some studies show a “feminizing effect” on males.
 Males exposed to environmental estrogens can show lowered sperm counts and abnormal sexual development.
 Environmental estrogens may also cause females to enter sexual maturity earlier than normal, and a potential increased risk of breast cancer.
 This growing body of evidence has prompted the European Union to ban growth promoting hormones and all imports that were produced with them.

 The U.S. conventional dairy industry utilizes “breeding hormones” to enhance cycling and pregnancy rates for the benefit of production, not the cow.
 Primarily, breeding hormones are used for convenience: to have many cows come into estrus at the same time or to offset breeding difficulties due to poor genetics and physical condition.
 These hormones fall into two classes: prostaglandins and gonadotropins.

 Even tiny amounts of hormones used in livestock production can have a negative impact on human health, especially on developing fetuses and young children.

-The use of growth and breeding hormones offers no benefit to the consumer.
+The use of growth and breeding hormones offers little benefit to the consumer.
 The potential negative effects on the animals, human health and wildlife greatly outweigh any perceived economic benefit.

 The European Union bans all meat and livestock products produced with growth hormones.